 - The Consortium for Appropriate Dispute Resolution in Special Education (CADRE) has resources for family members that are designed to help families understand their rights and collaborate effectively with schools and early childhood programs.

 Other Resources for Families

 The Beach Center on Disability provides the Family Support Community of Practice on Facebook to share evidence, values, and wisdom among families, practitioners, researchers, and policy makers about early childhood family supports.

 The Center for Early Literacy Learning (CELL) has developed many materials to assist parents in guiding their child's early literacy development through the use of fun and exciting literacy learning experiences.
 Practitioners working with parents will also find these resources helpful.

 Child Care Aware helps families learn more about the high quality child care and how to locate programs in their communities.
-It is a program of the National Association of Child Care Resource & Referral Agencies (NACCRRA).
-Find child care providers in your area.
+It is a program of the National Association of Child Care Resource and Referral Agencies (NACCRRA).

 This initiative of the American Academy of Pediatrics (AAP) provides general information to parents related to child health, as well as more specific guidance on parenting issues from leading child health experts who use scientific research to support their recommendations.
 For example, see these articles featuring milestone checklists from the Centers for Disease Control and Prevention's (CDC's) Learn the Signs.
 Act Early. program.

 - Milestones Matter: 10 to Watch for by Age 5 (2016)

 - It Takes a Village: Monitoring Your Child's Development (2016)

 - CDC’s Milestone Tracker App (includes photos and videos in English and Spanish)